The lifetime allowance

 Taking a tax-free lump sum

-The maximum tax-free lump sum you can have when you take your pension is the lowest of:
+The maximum tax-free lump sum you can have when you take your pension is the lower of: